-Detection Rules
+Setting Detection Rules

-A detection rule is a set of security conditions you configure, so that when those conditions are met, the rule triggers an incident for an administrator to examine.
-For example, the Admin Discovered detection rule generates an incident whenever a new cloud service “admin” user is discovered.
-The detection rule engine runs autonomously, checking detection rules whenever a new integration is enabled, and periodically thereafter.
+A detection rule is a set of security conditions you configure.
+When the conditions are met, the rule triggers an incident for an administrator to examine.
+For example, the Admin Discovered detection rule generates an incident whenever a new cloud service admin user is discovered.

 To see more details about a detection rule, click its name and examine the side panel that is displayed.